Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 Build Your First Artifact Definition

-Create a first Cuddler Artifact Definition by aligning the governing Domain Specification, shared Artifact Specification, and example data and template files.
+Create a first synchronized Cuddler Artifact Definition set by aligning the governing Document Role, shared Artifact Specification, definition file context, and example documents.

 Tutorial path